SELF-Technology/self-chain-public/ALGOLIA_SETUP.md

    - Referer restrictions (only from your domain)
    - Valid until date (optional)

-## Setting up in Cloudflare Pages

-1. Go to your Cloudflare Pages dashboard
-2. Select your project
-3. Navigate to Settings → Environment variables
-4. Add the following variables:
-   - `ALGOLIA_APP_ID`: Your Algolia App ID
-   - `ALGOLIA_SEARCH_API_KEY`: Your secured search API key
-5. The next deployment will automatically use these environment variables

 ## Setting up in GitHub (for GitHub Pages deployment)

 1. Go to your GitHub repository (SELF-Technology/self-chain-public)